 The website is available in English and Italian.

 IVYTRUST REGULATION AND SAFETY OF FUNDS

-The claim that IvyTrust is working under the laws of St. Vincent and the Grenadines is cause for concern, because the small island nation does not have a financial regulator.
+The claim that IvyTrust is working under the laws of St. Vincent and the Grenadines is cause for concern, because the small island nation does regulate Forex brokers.
 It does not matter if IvyTrust is registered, there… what’s at stake here is that the broker lack a regulation, making it UNLICENSED, and therefore a risk to all!

 Traders should be trading with risk-free brokers, that hold licensed from renowned and austere agencies, like the FCA or CySec , which have made a name for themselves as some of the top regulators.
 Readers should be aware that both agencies have adapted very strict rules of conduct, and their licensing framework guarantees safety and security for all clientele.
 A good example of this is the segregation of accounts which assures that client money and broker money are kept in separate accounts.
 Furthermore, FCA/CySEC brokers participate in a financial reimbursement scheme that cover traders losses in case the broker becomes insolvent.
 The FCA provides up to 85 000 pounds per person, while CySEC guarantees up to 20 000 euros.

 And not to mention that the safety of users’ data is unstable to say the least.
 The broker has the right to share it with business partners, in the event of a merger, bankruptcy, and other.
 What concerns us mostly is that no specific names have been disclosed.